-1. Module 1 assignment due by 10:09AM on Feb.
-2nd.
+1. Module 1 assignment due.
 See assignment instructions in the assignment tab on Quercus.
-Submit via Quercus.
+Submit via Quercus by 9:09AM.

-Week 5: February 9 - Shareholder value revolution
+Week 5: February 8 - Shareholder value revolution

 - 1. What is the shareholder value model of corporate governance? - 2.
 When, how, and why did it emerge, and what have been its effects? - 3.
 What happened to the conglomerate?